 Graduate Student Services

-Senior Class Representative
+First Year Class Representative

 As part of the Council on Diversity and Inclusion, members of the Elliott School and GW community are invited to join one or more of our active working groups.
 These groups have a specific focus to help facilitate specific, often short term initiatives with our Council based on the priorities from the Elliott School Diversity Action Plan.
 Below are descriptions of the three D&I Working Groups: